OCHA-DAP/hdx-signals/docs/README.md

 | Internal disaster-driven displacements | 199                 |
 | Market monitoring                      | 80                  |

 We use a thresholds approach to identify when a signal should be created in a given dataset.
 The specific methodology for each dataset is detailed in the "Datasets" section of this site.
-We only send a signal if it has been detected in the past three months and if no identical signal was detected in the past six months.&#x20;
+We only send a signal if it has been detected in the past sixty days and if no identical signal was detected in the past six months.&#x20;